 In fact, according to a global poll by Litmus, 53.5% of email marketers use single opt-in, and 46.5% are inclined towards double opt-in.

 So, you see, there’s a marginal difference between the usage of both.
 Hence, choose the one that best suits your business needs.
 If instant email list growth is your requirement, go for a single opt-in.
 If having high-quality leads is a part of your marketing strategy, choose double opt-in.

 In either case, clean your email list every 6-12 months.
-You can use a standalone email validation service.
+You can use standalone email validation services.
 Some email marketing providers have them built-in or they provide it via integrations.

 A single opt-in strategy for small businesses and young startups trying to establish their foot in the market will help them promote themselves to a more extensive customer base.

 However, for industry giants and established businesses, double opt-in can be the right way to go with their email marketing strategy.
 After all, they already have a name in the market.
 So, it is more about garnering subscribers who are genuinely interested in their business and who can help them increase their sales and revenue.